 -The baby alpaca fiber is silky and soft.
 Its thickness varies from

-18 to 22 microns (the cashmere is 19 microns).
-It is seven times warmer than sheep's wool and contains microscopic air pockets that make it light and breathable.
+18 to 22 microns (cashmere is 19 microns).
+It is seven times warmer than sheep's wool and contains microscopic air pockets that make it lightweight and breathable.

-- Alpacas are roaming freely in the uplands of Peru without pesticides.
-They are not fed hormones and do not receive chemicals.
+-Alpacas are raised free in the highlands of Peru without pesticides.
+They are not fed hormones and are not given chemicals.

 -The number of fibers needed to make a

 Alpaca clothing is much lower in comparison with other animals.
 With a single alpaca it is possible to make five sweaters.

 -The alpaca fiber is stronger than the sheep wool which makes it more resistant to water and remains beautiful after washing.